prog4biol/pfb2019/problemsets/answers/MSC_Unix_01_problemset.md

 	2017-10-16 19:37:45 (12.9 MB/s) - 'cuffdiff.txt' saved [1113672/1113672]
 	```

+10. **This one is five parts**
-10a. **Look at the first few lines of the file**
+  * **Look at the first few lines of the file**
 	```sh
 	jabberwocky:problemsets mcampbel$ head -n 2 cuffdiff.txt
 	AC148152.3_FG006	AC148152.3_FG006  AC148152.3_FG006	Chr2:231237971-231241387	B73.s	Mo17.s	NOTEST	0.0125804 0 -1.79769e+308 -1.79769e+308 0.32736 1 no
 	AC148152.3_FG008	AC148152.3_FG008  AC148152.3_FG008	Chr2:231209190-231213723	B73.s	Mo17.s	OK	5.83386	  0.0236324	  -5.50882	4.61463.93829e-06 0.000124139 yes
 	```
-10b. **Sort the file by log fold change 'log2(fold_change)', from highest to lowest, and save in a new file in your directory called sorted.cuffdiff.out**
+   * **Sort the file by log fold change 'log2(fold_change)', from highest to lowest, and save in a new file in your directory called sorted.cuffdiff.out**
 	```sh
 	jabberwocky:problemsets mcampbel$ sort -k 10 -g -r cuffdiff.txt > sorted.cuffdiff.out
 	```
-10c. **Sort the file (log fold change highest to lowest) then print out only the first 100 lines.
+   * **Sort the file (log fold change highest to lowest) then print out only the first 100 lines.
 Save in a file called top100.sorted.cuffdiff.out.**
 	```sh
 	jabberwocky:problemsets mcampbel$ head -n 100 sorted.cuffdiff.out > top100.sorted.cuffdiff.out
 	```
-10d. **Sort the file, print only first column.
+   * **Sort the file, print only first column.
 Get a unique list of the genes, then print only the top 100.
 Save in a file called differentially.expressed.genes.txt.**
 we need cut and uniq for this
 	```sh
 	jabberwocky:problemsets mcampbel$ cut -f 1 sorted.cuffdiff.out | sort | uniq | head -n 100 > differentially.expressed.genes.txt